Chromebit

-The Chromebit is a stick PC running Google's ChromeOS.
-It is able to be plugged into any display via HDMI to act as a personal computer.
-Keyboards and mice are able to be connected over Bluetooth or Wi-Fi.
+The Chromebit is a discontinued stick PC running Google's ChromeOS.
+It was able to be plugged into any display via HDMI to act as a personal computer.
+Keyboards and mice were able to be connected over Bluetooth or Wi-Fi.
 The device was announced in April 2015 and began shipping November 2015.
+The Chromebit no longer received updates after November 2020.

 Functionality

 A Chromebit uses a display with an HDMI port to control a desktop variant of the Chromebook netbook, which runs Google's ChromeOS operating system.
 ChromeOS primarily supports a single application, a web browser, thereby relying heavily on an Internet connection for software functionality and data storage.

-Chromebits have a superficial resemblance to the Chromecast, another Google device.
-But whereas the Chromecast is designed to display multimedia and web content from an Android or ChromeOS device on a television or other large-screen display, the Chromebit is a self-contained personal computer.
+Chromebits have a superficial resemblance to the Chromecast, another Google device, but whereas the Chromecast is designed to display multimedia and web content from an Android or ChromeOS device on a television or other large-screen display, the Chromebit is a self-contained personal computer.
 The device competes against the Intel Compute Stick, which offers similar plug-in functionality using two other operating systems, Windows 8.1 and Windows 10.